keboola/connection-docs/templates/ua-and-ga4-comparison/ua-and-ga4-comparison.md

 We will guide you through the process of building the UA and GA4 Comparison app using a predefined template.

-To learn more about how templates work, please refer to [this page](https://help.keboola.com/templates/).
-For more information on how data apps work and how to set them up, please visit [this page](https://help.keboola.com/components/data-apps/).

 ## How to Use Template
 To begin, click on **Templates** in the top menu, and then select **Add Template**.